Updated: Jun 17

 We think Mark Twain made a fair point there.
 So, pour yourself a wee dram and see where your curiosity could take you this May.
 You might even find a new favourite!

 Over half of Scotland’s distilleries are located in Speyside and the well-established festival is a real Mecca for whisky lovers.
 During the festival, over 500 events will take place throughout Speyside, including rare opportunities to visit distilleries that are usually not open to the public, tutored tastings with whisky industry icons or the search for the best malt for a haggis.
-This year marks the 20th edition of the festival and there is a good chance that its makers will come up with some particularly exciting stuff when the programme of #dram19 is revealed at the end of January.
+And, there is always a good chance that the festival makers will come up with something new and exciting when the programme of #dram21 is revealed at the end of January.
 Needless to say that some of the events sell out very fast, so keep an eye on their webpage!

 The good news first: You don’t need to travel to Scotland to celebrate World Whisky Day!
-This annual event is celebrated all over the world.
+This annual event takes place on the third Saturday in May and is celebrated all over the world.
 At heart, World Whisky Day is all about getting together with friends and family and appreciating one of life’s great pleasures, Scotland’s gift to the world, the water of life.
 It is all about making whisky fun and enjoyable.
 Just get a couple of friends together and enjoy the night or become an official World Whisky Day Event Champion by registering your public celebration on their webpage and by spreading the word on social media #WorldWhiskyDay.

 Isle of Islay